idrinkpabst/test-git/README.md

 Oh, and one thing I cannot stand is the mangling of words with multiple underscores in them like perform_complicated_task or do_this_and_do_that_and_another_thing.

-A bit of the GitHub spice
+A bit of the GitHub spicey
 -------------------------

 In addition to the changes in the previous section, certain references are auto-linked: